nf-core/viralmetagenome/docs/usage/customisation/databases.md

 ## Introduction

-Viralmetagenome uses a multitude of databases in order to analyze reads, contigs, and consensus constructs.
+nf-core/viralmetagenome uses a multitude of databases in order to analyze reads, contigs, and consensus constructs.
 The default databases will be sufficient in most cases but there are always exceptions.
 This document will guide you towards the right documentation location for creating your custom databases.

 :::tip
 Building custom databases for taxonomic profilers, can be challenging. [nf-core createtaxdb](https://nf-co.re/createtaxdb/) adresses this issue!